abhimishra91/transformers-tutorials/README.md

 ### Motivation
 Despite these amazing technological advancements applying these solutions to business problems is still a challenge given the niche knowledge required to understand and apply these method on specific problem statements.
 Hence, In the following tutorials i will be demonstrating how a user can leverage technologies along with some other python tools to fine tune these Language models to specific type of tasks.

 Before i proceed i will like to mention the following groups for the fantastic work they are doing and sharing which have made these notebooks and tutorials possible:

+Please review these amazing sources of information and subscribe to their channels/sources.
  - [Hugging Face Team](https://huggingface.co/)
  - Abhishek Thakur for his amazing [Youtube videos](https://www.youtube.com/user/abhisheksvnit)